Hepatitis B Foundation raises alarm about findings from new federal viral hepatitis surveillance report

 “This drop in acute hepatitis B cases in 2020 is unfortunately not a sign of progress toward reducing new cases, but instead is an alarm bell to find and help those individuals not being tested,” said Hepatitis B Foundation President Chari A. Cohen, DrPH, MPH.
 “We have work to do to reverse this trend, by improving access to testing and ensuring implementation of the new universal adult hepatitis B vaccination recommendations.
 This would help find those individuals and link them to care or liver cancer-preventing vaccination.”

-The report found the highest number of new acute cases of hepatitis B were among non-Hispanic White and Black adults aged 30-59.
-Injection drug use-related cases also increased.
+The report found the highest number of new acute cases of hepatitis B were among non-Hispanic White and Black adults, and persons aged 30-59.
+Injection drug use-related cases remain elevated.

 The CDC reported a total of 11,600 newly identified cases of chronic hepatitis B in 2020, with alarming rates among Asian Americans and Pacific Islanders of more than 12 times those of non-Hispanic White adults.
 Asian Americans and Pacific Islanders also bore a disproportionate burden of hepatitis B-related deaths in 2020 with a rate 9 times higher than that of non-Hispanic White adults.
 Also of note in the report, only around 30% of adults born after 1991 – the year hepatitis B was recommended as a routine childhood vaccine in the U.S. – are protected from the virus, adding to the urgency of implementing new vaccine recommendations.